Lynn Bari: Career

-Bari was one of 14 young women "launched on the trail of film stardom" August 6, 1935 when they each received a six-month contract with 20th Century Fox after spending 18 months in the company's training school.
+Sixteen year-old Bari was one of 14 young women "launched on the trail of film stardom" August 6, 1935, when they each received a six-month contract with 20th Century Fox after spending 18 months in the company's training school.
 The contracts included a studio option for renewal for as long as seven years.

-In most of her early films, Bari had uncredited parts usually playing receptionists or chorus girls.
+In most of her early films Bari had uncredited parts usually playing receptionists or chorus girls.
 She struggled to find starring roles in movies.
 Rare leading roles included China Girl (1942), Hello, Frisco, Hello (1943), and The Spiritualist (1948).
 In B movies, Bari was usually cast as a "man-killer", as in Orchestra Wives (1942), or a villainess, notably Shock and Nocturne (both 1946).
 An exception was the dramatic lead in The Bridge of San Luis Rey (1944).
 During World War II, according to a survey taken of GIs, Bari was the second-most popular pinup girl after the much better-known Betty Grable.

 Bari's film career fizzled out in the early 1950s when she was just in her early 30s, but she continued to work at a limited pace over the next two decades, playing matronly characters rather than temptresses.

 She portrayed the mother of a suicidal teenager in a 1951 drama On the Loose and a number of supporting parts.
+A flashy comedic role came her way the following year as the nouveau riche, snobbish mother in Douglas Sirk's Has Anybody Seen My Gal?

 Bari's last film appearance was as the mother of rebellious teenager Patty McCormack in The Young Runaways (1968).

 She quickly took up the rising medium of television during the 1950s; she starred in the live television sitcom Detective's Wife, which ran during the summer of 1950.
 In 1952, Bari starred in her own sitcom Boss Lady, a summer replacement for NBC's Fireside Theater.
 She portrayed Gwen F. Allen, the beautiful top executive of a construction firm.

 In 1955, Bari appeared in the episode "The Beautiful Miss X" of Rod Cameron's City Detective.
 In 1960, she played female bandit Belle Starr in the debut episode "Perilous Passage" of Overland Trail.

 Her final TV appearances were in episodes of The Girl From U.N.C.L.E. and The FBI.

 Commenting on her "other woman" roles, Bari once said "I seem to be a woman always with a gun in her purse.
 I'm terrified of guns.
 I go from one set to the other shooting people and stealing husbands!"

 In the 1960s, Bari toured in a production of Barefoot in the Park, playing the bride's mother.